Master of Occupational Therapy

 OCCT 6005.
 Introduction to Anatomy.
 1.5 Credit Hour.

 This introductory course examines the structures of the human body.
 Students will gain introductory knowledge about the major anatomical components of the skeletal, muscular, vascular and peripheral nervous systems.
-This course will precede CSBL 5022 Gross Anatomy.
-Open for Cross Enrollment on Space Available basis.
+This course will precede CSAT 5022 Gross Anatomy.
+Open for Cross Enrollment on Space Available Basis.

 OCCT 6020.
 Occupational Therapy Process: School Age.
 4 Credit Hours.